ds26gte/pregexp/INSTALL.md

 Start Scheme in the `pregexp` directory, and load the file `scmxlate/scmxlate.scm`, using the correct relative or full pathname.
-You will be asked your Scheme dialect name: answer plt, gauche, guile, or scsh as appropriate.
+You will be asked your Scheme dialect’s name: answer plt, gauche, guile, or scsh as appropriate.

 ## PLT